runtimeerror55/techtotube/README.md

 4. add video to a particular play list
 5. delete video from a particular play list
 6. filtering products using predefined tags
+7. infinite scrolling
-7. loading state for all the functionalities
+8. loading state for all the functionalities
-8. error handling for all the functionalities (frontend and backEnd)
+9. error handling for all the functionalities (frontend and backEnd)
-9. notifications for all the functionalities
+10. notifications for all the functionalities
-10. authentication
+11. authentication

 # Getting Started with Create React App